-- HIV is transmitted through exposure to an infected person's blood and other body fluids or tissues. - The most common way HIV is passed from person to person is anal or vaginal sex with an infected person; sharing drug injection equipment with a person infected with HIV; and from an infected mother to her child during pregnancy, birth, or breastfeeding. - Other ways of transmission include needlestick; blood transfusions, blood products, or organ and tissue transplant (very uncommon due to testing of blood supply in the United States); unsanitary dental or
+- HIV is transmitted through exposure to an infected person's blood and other body fluids or tissues. - The most common way HIV is passed from person to person is anal or vaginal sex with an infected person; sharing drug injection equipment with a person infected with HIV; and from an infected mother to her child during pregnancy, birth, or breastfeeding. - Other modes of transmission, although rare, include: needlestick, organ and tissue transplant (very uncommon due to testing of blood supply in the United states); unsanitary dental or medical practices; human bite; blood or body fluid exposure to open skin or mucous membranes, deep kissing; and tattooing or body piercing.

-DO YOU KNOW...

-HIV is not transmitted by air, water, insects, (including mosquitoes), saliva, tears, sweat, shaking hands, hugging, sharing dishes, closed-mouth "social" kissing, or toilet seats. medical practices; eating food pre-chewed by an HIV-infected person; human bite; blood or body fluid exposure to open skin or mucous membranes; deep kissing; and tattooing or body piercing.
+DO YOU KNOW...HIV is not transmitted by air, water, insects (including mosquitoes), saliva, tears, sweat, shaking hands, hugging, sharing dishes, closed-mouth "social" kissing, or toilet seats.